 See Acceptable Solutions F9/AS2 [PDF, 703KB](external link) for further information.

-When filling your pool, it’s really important you don't contaminate our water supply.
+When filling your swimming pool or small heated pool, it’s really important you don't contaminate our water supply.

 Backflow is one of the biggest risks to our public water supply and can seriously affect the quality and safety of our drinking water.
 As a property owner, you are legally responsible for making sure you do not contaminate the public water supply.

-The potential risk of a backflow hazard from swimming pools to the public water supply are:
+The potential risk of a backflow hazard from residential or small heated pools to the public water supply are:

 • Below-rim inlets.

-• Hoses left running and dropped into spas or pools.
+• Hoses left running and dropped into residential or small heated pools.

 • Direct connections at chlorination equipment.

-Swimming and spa pools are considered medium hazard in the acceptable solutions of the building code.
-You will need to install one of the following devices to prevent backflow from your spa or pool to the water supply:
+Residential or small heated pools are considered medium hazard in the acceptable solutions of the building code.
+You will need to install one of the following devices to prevent backflow from your residential or small heated pool to the water supply:

-• A hose-tap vacuum breaker in the hose that feeds the pool.
+• A hose-tap vacuum breaker in the hose that feeds the swimming or small heated pool.

 • A medium hazard backflow prevention device at the property boundary, where the water meter is located.
 A backflow prevention device of this type requires building consent before installation.